Boundary Waters Canoe Area Wilderness

-The Boundary Waters Canoe Area Wilderness (BWCAW or BWCA) comprises 1090000 acre of pristine forests, glacial lakes, and streams in the Superior National Forest.
-Located entirely within the U.S. state of Minnesota at the Boundary Waters, the wilderness area is under the administration of the United States Forest Service.
-Efforts to preserve the primitive landscape began in the 1900s and culminated in the Boundary Waters Canoe Area Wilderness Act of 1978.
+The Boundary Waters Canoe Area Wilderness (BWCAW or BWCA) is a vast wilderness in the Superior National Forest of northeastern Minnesota.
+It comprises 1090000 acre of pristine forests, glacial lakes, and streams.
+Located at the Boundary Waters, it is administered by the United States Forest Service.

+Efforts to preserve the primitive landscape began in the early 20th century and culminated in the Boundary Waters Canoe Area Wilderness Act of 1978.
 The area is a popular destination for canoeing, hiking, and fishing, and is the most visited wilderness in the United States.